 Jason has been recognized for his legislative achievements by many of the state’s leading advocacy groups.
 He has been named a distinguished advocate by the Florida Chamber of Commerce.
 The Chamber has also named Jason to their Honor Roll.
 The Associated Builders and Contractors have twice honored Jason as a “Friend of Free Enterprise,” and he was named as the Seminole County Bar Association and Legal Aid Society’s legislator of the year in 2012.
 Jason has also been named the Florida Legislator of the Year by the Florida Coalition for Children, the Children’s Home Society, the Breaking the Cycle Institute, and the Champion of the Heart by the Epilepsy Foundation of Florida.
 In 2016, the Orlando Business Journal named Jason CEO of the Year.

-Rebekah Arthur leads the chamber’s event team, putting on more than 150 events for members each year.
-Since she was hired in 2014, she has overseen the growth of the chamber’s signature events, growing revenue, attendance and prestige for Riverside Dash, State of the County, Seminole Business Awards and much more.
+Prior to her promotion, she led the chamber’s event team.
+Since she joined the chamber in 2014, she has overseen the growth of the chamber’s signature events, growing revenue, attendance and prestige for Riverside Dash, State of the County, Seminole Business Awards and much more.

 Most recently, Rebekah’s efforts were recognized by two national organizations.
 The Association of Chamber of Commerce Executives named her social media ambassador program for Riverside Dash as one of the best in the country.
 Then, Chamber Power Tip featured Rebekah when talking about the “I’m Here” program she developed with Kristina O’Leary.
 As a recognition of her success, she was awarded the Regent Scholarship to the three-year Institute for Organization Management program, held by U.S. Chamber of Commerce Foundation.
 She recently completed her first year.